 The Nazca Lines are located in the coastal desert of Peru and are best described as remarkable and enigmatic.
 The huge designs etched into the desert by the people of the Paracas and Nazca cultures between perhaps 500BC and 900AD.
 There are several ways to see the lines and our leader will take us to a fantastic vantage point, a watch tower set high above the desert.
 Another option is to take an optional overflight.
 Previously, there were limited civil aviation controls at Nazca and no effective safety authority inspecting aircraft or pilots.
 The Peruvian airport authority has taken over the running of the small Nazca airport from where all aircraft take off for the overflights of the Nazca Lines which has resulted in much better control of the flight schedules and general flight safety at Nazca.
 World Expeditions cannot arrange these flights on your behalf and they are not included in the trip cost.
 We can assist you locally to arrange them however it is important you are aware that you take full personal responsibility for contracting and paying for your own over-flight.
 These flights take place in small single-engine high- winged aircraft, generally with 10 or 12 seats with their own window.
 The cost varies between US$50 and US$120 per person for a 30 minute flight (cost depends on demand on the day).
 The flight is subject to weather conditions and availability.
 Please discuss this with your leader locally on day 1 of the trip should you like to arrange it.
 After lunch we will go to a viewing point to see the Nazca Lines from the land.
 We drive back to Lima where we will spend the evening.

-After an early breakfast we transfer to the airport for our flight across the snow covered Andes mountain chain to Puerto Maldonado.
+Transfer to the airport for your flight to Puerto Maldonado.
 This provides an opportunity to experience a real jungle frontier town.
-A brief drive through the town takes us to the offices of the lodges we use where we leave our main bags to be stored for our return.
+On arrival you will be met at the airport and taken to the office of the lodge to leave our main bags to be stored for our return.
 We continue to the river wharf where we board a 30-40 foot open launch for a short river journey to one of our lodges.
-During this journey which can take between 45 minutes and 2 hours we can relax watching the river bank and jungle canopy for the particularly abundant bird life in this region.
+During this journey which can take between 45 minutes and 2 hours (depending upon the lodge and availability) we can relax and watch the river bank and jungle canopy for the particularly abundant bird life in this region.
 Among the birds we may expect to see (dependent on weather and river height) are horned screamers, raptors, plovers, terns, macaws, parrots, kingfishers and toucans.
-The lodges we use are jungle lodges that, apart from being our jungle home, also serve as a base for naturalists to work from.
+Depending on the lodge you are staying at, you may walk for approximately 1 hour to Lake Sandoval and take a can for a 25 minute journey on the lake before you arrive at your lodge in the middle of the jungle.
+The lodges we use are beautifully positioned and apart from being our jungle home, they also serve as a base for naturalists to work from.
 The rainforest (both pristine primary and secondary growth forest) surrounding the lodges are a naturalist's paradise.
-(The two lodges we use are Posadas Amazonas and Sandoval Lake Lodge.
-It is important to be aware that the lodges are comfortable but basic - only one of the lodges - Sandoval - has electricity or hot water for instance).
 During the remainder of the day we go for walks with our naturalist guide along forest trails.
 After dinner we get a chance to relax and discuss with resident naturalists the research projects taking place in the area.
-Serenaded by a chorus of jungle noises we drift off to sleep.
+Serenaded by a chorus of jungle noises we go to sleep in our comfortable bedroom.

 Early morning departure after breakfast for the downriver trip to Puerto Maldonado and the short flight back to Cusco 11,200' (3,400m), arriving there around midday.
 From Cusco we drive down into the Sacred Valley of the Incas to Ollantaytambo.
 This village is famous for its monolithic granite blocks that had been hauled centuries before from the quarries more than 8 kilometres away to become part of an unfinished temple high above the village.
 The monumental ruins site you'll visit here is definitely the most impressive in the valley.
 We'll have plenty of time to explore this lovely village and have the opportunity to do some 'tourist shopping', selecting from a variety of expertly made craft work, including alpaca sweaters and hats, ceramics, weavings and traditional Andean instruments.
 The evening is spent at our hotel in the heart of the valley.
 Afternoon is at leisure.